 A variety of companies, organizations, and persons may be legally liable in this type of claim.
 For example, if a car accident results in death and the collision was caused by one of the drivers, the driver could be considered negligent and therefore responsible for damages.
 A manufacturer or distributor may be held responsible if a death is caused due to the use of a dangerously defective piece of equipment or product.

 The most important factor in determining who can be sued during a wrongful death claim is liability.
 Deliberate or negligent behavior resulting in the avoidable death of the plaintiff must be established before the case can continue.
 Nearly any negligent party whose actions contributed to the death can be held accountable in a wrongful death claim.
-Honolulu Personal Injury Attorney Dennis W. Potts can help you determine if negligence is a factor in the loss of your loved one.
+Our Honolulu Personal Injury Attorneys at Potts & Potts can help you determine if negligence is a factor in the loss of your loved one.

 Categories of Damages